What do American cockroaches look like?

 When are American cockroaches most active?

-In Florida, American cockroaches are a year-round pest problem, especially those that have found their way inside of our temperature-controlled homes and businesses.
+In Florida, American cockroaches are a year-round pest problem, especially those that have found their way inside our temperature-controlled homes and businesses.
 American cockroaches have high moisture needs.
 Outside, they live in garden areas, mulch, in or on trees, or around sewers or drains.
 While looking for food or shelter, American cockroaches move inside through gaps under door frames, damaged trim around windows and doors, open windows, vents, drains, and other openings they discover.
-Once inside they will move to dark moist areas: water pipes, sinks, bathtubs, toilets, sump pump openings, and other sources of moisture.
+Once inside, they will move to dark, moist areas: water pipes, sinks, bathtubs, toilets, sump pump openings, and other sources of moisture.
 American cockroaches are nocturnal.
 They hide during the day and become active at night, scavenging for food.

 Are American cockroaches dangerous?